 Even with careful thought and planning, you’re likely to make some major changes in direction during your career — especially in the early stages.
 If you leave college with a degree in one area but end up working in a completely different career track, you won’t be the first.
 That’s OK.
 People change.

 I’ve seen this process unfold time and again with the college students and new grads I mentor, as well as those I meet through my involvement in organizations like Enactus and Beta Alpha Psi.
 And it’s happened in my own career.
 I started in public accounting before transitioning to recruitment.
-I’ve spent 30 years with Robert Half, and I could not have imagined this is where life would lead me when I walked off campus for the last time.
+I’ve spent more than 30 years with Robert Half, and I could not have imagined this is where life would lead me when I walked off campus for the last time.

-So, if your immediate career outlook is a bit murky after graduation, don’t be discouraged.
+If your immediate career outlook is a bit murky after graduation, don’t be discouraged.
 You will likely experience some stops and starts and unexpected turns over the next few years.
 That’s normal.
-A smart approach, I believe, is to consistently pursue work that you believe will make the best use of your talent — and likely to leave you feeling fulfilled.
+A smart approach, I believe, is to consistently pursue work you believe will make the best use of your talent — and likely to leave you feeling fulfilled.
 It might take a while to discover the right career path, but with persistence, patience and flexibility, you no doubt will.